Nebraska 4-HEducational Programs

 SPECIAL INTEREST PROGRAMS

-Special interest programs include short-term experiences, such as workshops or clinics, as well as experiences focused on a single topics or interest.
+Special interest programs include short-term experiences, such as workshops or clinics, as well as experiences focused on a single topic or interest.
 Special interest programs are not part of a school enrichment curriculum and are not restricted to 4-H club members.

 Youth who choose not to be involved in a formal 4-H club may still join 4-H as independent members.
 These youth have the opportunity to participate in their county fairs, the Nebraska State Fair, and additional statewide programs.

-The programs listed below are available to youth across Nebraska regardless of county residence.
+The programs listed below are available to youth across Nebraska regardless of county residents.
 The list includes programs offered at various levels, including county, district, state, regional, and national.
 Some programs and opportunities below are only available for enrolled 4-H members while others are special interest programs which are not restricted to 4-H club members.

 Please note that some programs held at local, county, or district level may not be included on this list if they are not consistently offered in every county or district.
 To learn more about these types of programs, please contact your local Extension office.